Jen999/tick-tock/docs/testingGuide.md

 ### UI Testing <br>
 UI Testing was done briefly to ensure that the correct statistics was being displayed by the UI.
    * Examples: StatsControllerTest

+You have reached the end of the testing guide!

+To head back, click [here](./developerGuide.md)